What’s driving increases to the budget? The following are the drivers for 2026:

 Reserve Transfers

-Transfers to and from reserves are increasing by $1,410,000.
-This increase is primarily related to the increase in development-related revenues.
+Transfers to and from reserves are increasing by $1,570,000.
+This increase is primarily related to the increase in Translink MRN funding for 2026 and 2027.

 Accumulated Surplus Funding

-A strategic one-time allocation of $695,000 from the accumulated surplus to fund a range of key initiatives.
+The 2025 Financial Plan included a strategic one-time allocation of $695,000 from the accumulated surplus to fund a range of key initiatives.
+This funding is gradually being phased out, with $348,000 in accumulated surplus funding for 2026.

 Port Moody Police